rsiddle/private_pub/README.md

 # Private Pub

+Warning: This gem is not stable/production ready (yet).

 Private Pub is a Ruby gem for use with Rails to publish and subscribe to messages through [Faye](http://faye.jcoglan.com/).
 It allows you to easily provide real-time updates through an open socket without tying up a Rails process.
 All channels are private so users can only listen to events you subscribe them to.

 Watch [RailsCasts Episode 316](http://railscasts.com/episodes/316-private-pub) for a demonstration of Private Pub.